JanHerca/urantiapedia/output/wikijs/en/article/Claude_Flibotte/Le_plan_de_survie_2.md

 > The union of the evolving immortal soul with the eternal and divine Adjuster is signalized by the seraphic summoning of the supervising superangel for resurrected survivors and of the archangel of record for those going to judgment on the third day; and then, in the presence of such a survivor’s morontia associates, these messengers of confirmation speak: “This is a beloved son in whom I am well pleased.”
 This simple ceremony marks the entrance of an ascending mortal upon the eternal career of Paradise service.
 >
 > Immediately upon the confirmation of Adjuster fusion the new morontia being is introduced to his fellows for the first time by his new name and is granted the forty days of spiritual retirement from all routine activities wherein to commune with himself and to choose some one of the optional routes to Havona and to select from the differential techniques of Paradise attainment.”
-[LU 47:8.4-5](/fr/The_Urantia_Book/47#p8_5)
+[UB 47:8.4-5](/en/The_Urantia_Book/47#p8_5)

 **6- Is there a second probation period?**